 Aligning Participation with Authorship: Independent Transmedia Documentary Production in Norway

-The main contribution of this article is to describe how the concept of non-fiction transmedia has challenged the independent documentary film community in Norway.
-How the new possibilities afforded by web- and mobile media, with the potential of reconfiguring the current relation between author and audience, has been perceived and performed.
-Based on an extensive interview study and reflections on contributing to a non-fiction transmedia project, I argue that the emerging practice of making non-fiction transmedia face many of the same challenges as the participative documentary practice of the 70s, mainly that facilitation of real audience participation, requires a break from the broadcasting logic of the mainstream documentary film practice.
+Incentives to develop non-fiction transmedia projects have recently challenged the work practices of independent documentary filmmakers in Norway.
+However, research on documentary films has only minimally captured the emerging practice of making non-fiction transmedia.
+Based on an interview study undertaken in 2012/2013 and reflections on contributing to a recent non-fiction transmedia project, I find that the emerging practice faces many of the same challenges as the participative documentary practice of the 1970s, mainly that the facilitation of audience participation requires a break from the broadcasting logic of independent documentary film work.

 |Publisher||Netherlands Institute for Sound and Vision|